Dr Laura McCulloch

 You can view a full catalogue of graphical research summaries for each group in the Centre for Inflammation Research by visiting our Research page.

 I obtained my undergraduate honours degree in Immunology from the University of Glasgow.
-I then moved to the Edinburgh Neuropathogenesis Unit, which subsequently merged with the Roslin Institute, where I carried put my PhD research under the supervision of Prof Neil Mabbott.
+I then carried out my PhD research at the Roslin Institute under the supervision of Prof Neil Mabbott.
 During my PhD I identified follicular dendritic cells as the key immune cell responsible for replicating prions in peripheral lymphoid tissue to allow subsequent neuroinvasion and CNS disease.

-For my postdoctoral research, I moved into the field of stroke research under Dr Barry McColl at The Roslin Institute.
-During this time, I showed that systemic B cell-mediated immune function was compromised after stroke and contributed to acute post-stroke infection susceptibility.
-We then successfully obtained an MRC grant to continue this work at the newly formed UK Dementia Research Institute in Edinburgh, and with collaborators at the University of Manchester and Salford Royal, investigating the effects of stroke on B cells in patients and also trialling B cell targeted strategies to reduce infection after experimental stroke.
+I moved into the field of stroke research as a post-doc working for Dr Barry McColl where we showed that systemic B cell-mediated immune function was compromised after stroke and contributed to acute post-stroke infection susceptibility.
+We then continued this work at the UK Dementia Research Institute in Edinburgh, and with collaborators at the University of Manchester and Salford Royal, investigating the effects of stroke on B cells in patients and also trialling B cell targeted strategies to reduce infection after experimental stroke.

-In July 2020 I as awarded a Sir Henry Dale fellowship from the Wellcome Trust and Royal Society to start my own research group continuing my work on post-stroke changes to systemic immune function and associated infection susceptibility, and strategies to reduce this and improve outcome after stroke.
+In April 2021 I started my new position on a Sir Henry Dale fellowship from the Wellcome Trust and Royal Society to start my own research group, continuing my work on post-stroke changes to systemic immune function and strategies to improve outcome after stroke.

 Co-chair of the Edinburgh Immunology Group (regional British Society for Immunology affinity group)

-- Professor Craig Smith, University of Manchester and Salford Royal Hospital NHS Foundation Trust
+- Prof Craig Smith, University of Manchester and Salford Royal Hospital, NHS Foundation Trust https://www.research.manchester.ac.uk/portal/craig.smith-2.html

 - Wellcome Trust